Positions in the lab

 Those interested in working in the lab for their PhD research can apply to one of several UW graduate programs, including Electrical & Computer Engineering, Bioengineering, and Neuroscience.
 Electrical & Computer Engineering and Bioengineering programs also offer opportunities for master's-level research.

-Prospective graduate students interested in learning more about current projects in the lab are encouraged to send a brief email with 1) a description of their interests and 2) a curriculum vitae (CV) to Dr. Orsborn at aorsborn [at] uw [dot] edu.
+Prospective graduate students interested in learning more about current projects in the lab can send a brief email with 1) a description of their interests and 2) a curriculum vitae (CV) to Dr. Orsborn at aorsborn [at] uw [dot] edu.
 Including "[aolabs grad app]" in the subject is appreciated to facilitate faster responses.